tkralphs/JoCTemplate/README.md

 ## Cite

-TO cite this software, please cite the [paper](https://doi.org/10.1287/ijoc.2019.0934) and the software, using the following DOI.
+To cite this software, please cite the [paper](https://doi.org/10.1287/ijoc.2019.0934) and the software, using the following DOI.

 [![DOI](https://zenodo.org/badge/285853815.svg)](https://zenodo.org/badge/latestdoi/285853815)